The page has been translated by Gen AI.

 Source DB - Target DB Communication Check

-After setting DB user permissions and DB access control, the target DB can access the source DB.
+After setting DB user permissions and DB access control, access from the Target DB to the Source DB is possible.

-You can check the availability of DB access using PostgreSQL’s Foreign-Data Wrapper (FDW).
-For more information, please refer to PostgreSQL Document - postgres_fdw.
+You can use PostgreSQL’s Foreign Data Wrapper (FDW) to check whether the DB is accessible.
+For detailed information, refer to PostgreSQL Document - postgres_fdw.

-• Install additional extensions on the target cluster - Install extension modules and set the shared_preload_libraries parameter
+• Install additional Extension on target cluster - Install Extension module and set the shared_preload_libraries parameter

 or

-• Disable additional extensions on the source cluster - Delete extensions and set the shared_preload_libraries parameter
+• Disable additional Extension on the source cluster - Delete Extension and set the shared_preload_libraries parameter

 Migration Procedure